hasindu2008/f5c/_docs/output.md

 3' TAACTACCACCTT 5' - strand
 ```

 The Reverse complement is thus TTCCACCATCAAT.
-The 11th k-mer ATTGAT in the + strand relates to ATCAAT in the - strand,  12th k-mer TTGATG relates to CATCAA, 13th k-mer TGATGG relates to CCATC ,... , 17th k-mer GGTGGA relates to TCCACC  and 18th k-mer GTGGAA relates to TTCCAC.
+The 11th k-mer ATTGAT in the + strand relates to ATCAAT in the - strand,  12th k-mer TTGATG relates to CATCAA, 13th k-mer TGATGG relates to CCATCA,... , 17th k-mer GGTGGA relates to TCCACC  and 18th k-mer GTGGAA relates to TTCCAC.

-The TSV output from resquiggle will look like below (assume `--print-read-name` and `--signal-index are provided`):
+The TSV output from eventalign will look like below (assume `--print-read-names` and `--signal-index are provided`):

 |contig	|position	|reference_kmer	|read_id	|strand	|event_index	|event_level_mean	|event_stdv	|event_length	|model_kmer	|model_mean	|model_stdv	|standardized_level	|start_idx	|end_idx|
 |:----	|:----	|:----	|:----	|:----	|:----	|:----	|:----	|:----	|:----	|:----	|:----	|:----	|:----	|:----|